5 Causes of Night Sweats to Take into Account

 You may also like:

 So, don’t hesitate to talk to your doctor about any symptom or side effect associated with certain medications that you take.

-This is, without a doubt, the most common cause of night sweats.
+This is, without a doubt, one of the most common of all the causes of night sweats.

 Hyperthyroidism causes other more obvious symptoms such as fatigue, weight gain, capillary fragility, and body temperature changes, which are quite common.

 They’re also easier symptoms to detect than night sweats when diagnosing this condition.

 - We should bear in mind that when the thyroid gland experiences a change associated with the hormone thyroxine, this affects our metabolism.
 One of the main consequences of this is heat intolerance and excessive perspiration.